vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

   uint64 decimals = 5;  // immutable
   string quantum = 1000000000000000000;
-  string maximumLifetimeDeposit = 100000; // note that 100000 in this example is effectively 1, as the asset has 5 decimals string withdrawalDelayPeriod = 2d;  // or 12h or some other string that's a valid time period string withdrawalDelayThreshold = 1000000;  // this is effectively 10 due to the 5 decimals
+  string maximumLifetimeDeposit = 100000; // note that 100000 in this example is effectively 1, as the asset has 5 decimals string withdrawalDelayThreshold = 1000000;  // this is effectively 10 due to the 5 decimals

   oneof source {